Mr Whitby had excused himself and departed the Police Station.

 Immediately, he went to the Ritz Hotel to speak to the young man.
 Once he spoke to him, he confirmed that Miss Biggins had left her position willingly on her own accord.
-He found this, a very odd and coincidental piece of information that was a difficulty to believe.
+He found this, a very odd and coincidental piece of information that was difficult to believe.

 As he was about to leave, the valet handed him some matches that belonged to the Hotel Savoy.
 The matches were found in the possessions left behind, by Miss Biggins.

 At first, Mr Whitby did not perceive any connection, but he thought of Lord Greenfield.